starrysky9959/concurrent_ticketing_system/README.md

 VeriLin
 ```

-## benchmark
+## Benchmark
-update performance testing code in `Test.java`, the result is stored in the file named `result.csv`.
+Has updated performance testing code in `Test.java`, the result is stored in the file named `result.csv`.